1979 Tampa Bay Buccaneers season: NFC Divisional Playoffs: vs. (4) Philadelphia Eagles

-Conference Championship
+NFC Championship: vs. (3) Los Angeles Rams

 The Los Angeles Rams, who had been hobbled by injuries much of the season, entered the playoffs with the worst record (9–7) of the six division winners.
 Rams defensive end Jack Youngblood played the game with a hairline fracture of his left leg, and Vince Ferragamo continued to start in place of the injured Pat Haden.
 On the other side of the ball, the Buccaneers lost Lee Roy Selmon and Cecil Johnson with ankle injuries, Doug Williams with a torn bicep, and Wally Chambers with a knee injury.
 Mike Washington and Dave Lewis also missed part of the game with injuries.
 The game was the Rams' second consecutive playoff win against a team that had beaten them decisively during the regular season.
 Each team had a touchdown called back due to a penalty.
 The Rams also had a touchdown called back when it was ruled that receiver Preston Dennard did not maintain possession of the ball.
 The Rams offensive line was intact, unlike in the regular-season matchup.
 This provided for 216 yards rushing and gave Ferragamo much time to complete passes.
 Another change from the earlier game was that Wendell Tyler had become the starting halfback for the Rams.
 With Tyler's speed enabling the Rams to run outside, the Buccaneers were no longer able to clog the inside lanes with defenders and put the linebackers into coverage on passing downs.
 The Buc defense's focus on Tyler freed Cullen Bryant to run for 106 yards on 18 carries.
 Meanwhile, Buc quarterbacks Williams and Mike Rae were 4–26 on pass attempts.
 It took until the third quarter for the Buccaneers to even pass midfield, on a halfback option pass from Jerry Eckwood to Larry Mucker.